- Corporate Security Teams

 A recent Ponemon Institute report stated that 42% of security professionals are concerned about their organization’s ability to secure physical spaces containing critical data.
 In 2017, the total number of data breaches in the U.S. reached 1,579 incidents spanning 171 million records, according to the Identity Theft Resource Center.
 That is an increase of 44.7% in comparison to 2016.
 Though not all of the breaches utilized a physical threat vector, a significant number of them did.

 Data is becoming one of the most valuable resources in the world.
-That’s why the combination of physical and cyber threat can leave an organization especially vulnerable.
+That’s why the combination of physical and cyber threats can leave an organization especially vulnerable.
 It is common for a cyberattack to start from something as simple as an unauthorized person entering a server room and installing rogue devices.
 Once the devices have been planted, the hacker has the ability to access the network and capture confidential information.
-Consequences of physical attacks on digital assets can be severe.
+The consequences of physical attacks on digital assets can be severe.
 By gaining access to confidential data, employee files or even financial accounts, the attacker has weakened the organization and left them with a big mess to clean up.

 There is a growing trend for organizations to prepare for multi-faceted attacks.
 Things like multi-factor authentication, employee hardware policies and regular equipment scans can help to ensure that physical devices are secure.